Belotti Brace Against 10-man Armenia Extends Italys Perfect Start - UrduPoint

 Mancini made changes around the hour mark with Chiesa making way for Lorenzo Pellegrini and Stefano Sensi replacing Barella.

-And Roma midfielder Pellegrini nodded in after 77 minutes, and three minutes later Belotti doubled his account with a deflected shot following good work from Sensi.
+Pellegrini nodded in after with 13 minutes left, and three minutes later Belotti doubled his tally following good work from Sensi and a bit of luck with a deflected shot which bounced off the Armenian goalkeeper and into the net.